Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### shared
 Shared instance of the helper.
-### homeSystemSOI
-Sphere of influence radius of the home system.
 ### interstellarWarpSpeedMultiplier
 When in intersteller space, vessels can go much faster.
 This multiplier tells us how much faster we can go.
 For comparison, Mass Effect Andromeda's Tempest can cruise at 4745 times light speed, or 13 light-years per day.
 ### autoCircularize